 And so as I travelled in my 20s and 30s I made sure that I would always check out the impressionist section of the fine arts museum of whichever city I happened to be in.

 I live in London so the National Gallery and Courtauld Gallery are favourite hangouts.
-But I've been to the D'Orsay in Paris, the Met and MoMA in New York, the National Gallery in Washington, the Fine Arts Museum in Boston and loads more galleries besides (Toronto, Ottawa, Lisbon, Geneva ...).
+But I've been to the d'Orsay, Marmottan Monet and Orangerie in Paris, the Met and MoMA in New York, the National Gallery in Washington, the Fine Arts Museum in Boston and loads more galleries besides (Toronto, Ottawa, Lisbon, Geneva, Bern ...).

 The thing that I've only realised over recent years is that the impressionists as people were also truly amazing.